zoe-pith/pith-site/sections/about.md

 # about

 Pith is an eclectic pursuit of social and artful dining experiences.
 Our communal supper club is held in a beautiful townhouse in Brooklyn for just ten guests each evening.
 # menu
+Squid grilled with aleppo pepper
-Sunchoke charred with caviar
+Squash charred with squash seed oil
-Polenta toast with miso mayonnaise
-Chesnut and squash pastry
-Mackerel with marjoram and dried tomatos
+Beef tartare with crispy black trumpets
-Celeriac soup with sunflower sprouts
+Celeriac soup with amaranth
-Fluke raw with cucumber and concord grape
+Fluke with green pepper and green peppercorn
 Beets with feta and bay laurel
-Buttery crab with kohlrabi and shiso
-Beef with black garlic and black trumpet
+Cod with sunchokes and chanterelles
-Endive with fennel and orange
+Cucumber salad with onion and oregano
-Pear with cocoa and cardamom
+Duck with parsnip and plum
+Persimmon pavlova with cinnamon
-Panna cotta with berries and granita
+Chocolate mousse with sweet milk granita
 # select press

 ★★★ — [Chicago Tribune](http://www.chicagotribune.com/dining/restaurants/ct-review-intro-jonah-reider-food-0928-20160924-column.html)